wuzhengy/TAU/IP2.md

 Upon inserting the first node into its routing vector and when starting up thereafter, the node should attempt to find the closest nodes in the DHT to itself.
 It does this by issuing find_node messages to closer and closer nodes until it cannot find any closer.
 The routing vector should be saved between invocations of the client software.

 ### Capture swarm and its vector
+Along with routing vector for storing good qualty know nodes, for the nodes without a direct quality connection, we define a capture swarm vector to record the relay nodes for receiver nodes.
+Comparinig to Kadmelia, IP2 has two routing vectors in the core, one for direct connection, one for relaying.

-Each node A will use a distance strategy to select 8 nodes to build own capture swarm.
-5 of them are based on closest XOR distance.
+IP2 receiver node relys on "capture swarm" to increase the probability of receiving inbound data.
+Even for a node with public static address, it is still no garantee to receive data due to regional firewall filtering rules.
+Each node A will use a distance strategy to select 8 internet nodes to build own capture swarm, R. 5 of them are based on closest XOR distance.
 3 of them are randomly selected from routing vector.
-This is to prevent hacker to generate set of close nodes to suffocating A.
+This is to prevent hacker to generate set of close nodes to suffocating A's inbound data.
+After A register its existence to R, R will add A into local capture swarm vector.

 The capture swarm has two jobs:
 1. providing data passing, mostly when node A is behind public accessibility such as behind NAT or filter restrictions.
+R will have the ability to send data to A, because, A has openned up an inbound connection for R on the routing.
+Internet devices have to open outbound route for A to R, so reverse traffic is open for average 15 minutes according to convention port openning rules.
+Every 15 minutes, A should register to its capture swarm for inbound relay.
 2. temporary data storage when target nodes are off line.
 This is a last resort for helping nodes to transmit critical data.
 This is for some application such as instant messaging to assure important data, link, hash or texts are deliverred at the best effort.
 Each node will maintain such storage for 1000 unites of 1 kb data item.

-* quality of the swarm member, end to end feedback.
-* capture swarm provides, relay temporary storage for nodes going off line. using libtorrent mutable data stucture.

-Along with routing vector for storing good qualty know nodes, for the nodes without a direct quality connection, we define a capture swarm vector to record the relay nodes for receiver nodes.
-Comparinig to Kadmelia, IP2 has two routing vectors in the core, one for direct connection, one for relaying.
-For relaying nodes, it is benefitical for them to wait until receiver response to give feedback to sender nodes to ensure the swarm quality.
+Quality assurance of swarm member
+* When receiver response data to sender, in the packet structure, it will include optional relay suggestion.
+When the suggestion confirms member of local swarm member, it means the member is a high quality member, since it is a closed loop.

 ### admission of routing vector and capture swarm vector